The Overdrive Effects Pedal was designed by Eddie Serratos for Bantam Tools.

 Step 4: Drill the enclosure.

-Tape the template onto the enclosure so that it does not move when you're drilling.
+Tape the template onto the enclosure so that it doesn't move when you're drilling.
 You'll have an easier time drilling the holes in the correct location if the paper doesn't move.

 We’ll be using a stepper bit attached to a drill press to make our holes.
 This is the specific stepper bit we used, and we liked it because it has diameters in 1mm increments, ranging from 4mm to 12mm.
-When using a stepper bit, keep drilling downward up until the stepper bit diameter matches the diameter on the drilling template.
+When using a stepper bit, keep drilling downward until the stepper bit diameter matches the diameter on the drilling template.

-If you don’t have access to stepper bits you can use regular drill bits intended to drill into metal.
-However, it won’t be possible to get exact hole diameters.
+If you don’t have access to stepper bits, you can use regular drill bits intended to drill into metal; however, it won’t be possible to get exact hole diameters.

 Use the following as reference when using regular drill bits: